 Inspired?
 Join us over on instagram, hashtag #dailyselflove with your images of self care and self love from now till 24th February and tag me and Sasha in them.
 I’ve loved seeing how everyone is choosing to look after themselves so far.

 What are your favourite ways to care for yourself?
+If you’re looking for more alcohol free inspirations, read my top tips here.

 All my love, as always, L xx